 Provision of pastoral care to the people of the diocese will remain our chief priority.
 This will continue to be developed through the Pastoral Areas.
-Subject to the health restrictions, meetings of priests and laity at the Pastoral Area level will be held.
+Meetings of priests and laity at the Pastoral Area level will be held.
 In addition, diocesan staff, diocesan bodies, such as the Council of Priests, Diocesan Liturgy Commission, Clogher don Óige, and the work of diocesan staff will ensure that the priests and lay volunteers at parish and pastoral area level are supported appropriately.